GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

 <div id="ref-de_la_torre_oldowan_2003" class="csl-entry">

-Torre, I. de la, Mora, R., Domı́nguez-Rodrigo, M., Luque, L. de & Alcalá,
+Torre, I. de la, Mora, R., Domínguez-Rodrigo, M., Luque, L. de & Alcalá,
 L. 2003, The Oldowan industry of Peninj and its bearing on the reconstruction of the technological skills of LowerPleistocene hominids, *Journal of Human Evolution*, 44(2): 203–224.